- TechNet supports a strong federal data breach notification law establishing a robust set of uniform protections for all Americans.

 - The distinction between an account takeover of a customer’s online account and a data breach should be explicitly recognized in statutes, with differentiated provisions and reporting methodologies.

-- Enforcement of a new data breach notification statute by the Federal Trade Commission and state attorneys general should be consistent and exclusive, with certain exceptions for existing notification requirements under federal law.
+- Enforcement of a new federal data breach notification statute should be limited to only by the Federal Trade Commission and state attorneys general.
+Notification obligations should take into consideration notification obligations under other federal laws.